MarioDiCaprio/portfolio/README.md

   directory structure.
 - More general styles and animations, as well as styles and animations for individual pages, are stored under `/src/styles`
+- Page stories are stored under `/src/stories`.

+# Storybook

+Ideally, all components have a storybook to view them in isolation.
+To run the storybook application: execute `yarn storybook`.

 # Disclaimer